Fitness and The Active Mile

-The Daily Mile
+The Active Mile

-Since its launch in 2015, the Daily Mile has now been adopted by over 3300 schools in the UK.
-The Daily Mile is a social activity where pupils run, jog or walk at their own pace outside with their peers.
-Pupils do not need to get changed into PE kits to complete the mile- they can run in their uniform.
+Since the introduction in 2015, the active mile has been adopted by over 3300 schools in the UK.
+The active mile is a social activity where pupils run, jog or walk at their own pace outside with their peers.
+Pupils do not get changed into their PE kits to take part, they run in their uniform.

 In order to ensure pupils are active for 30minutes a day, all classes take part in daily fitness sessions.
 Take a look at some of the ways we have been keeping active.